manurathi1/manurathi1.github.io/_posts/2022/Dec/2022-12-01-DDLinearity.md

 W_{min} \leq W \leq W_{max}
 \end{equation}

-So, the optimization converted to convex optimization problem with a linear performance function and piece-wise linear convex constraint given by maximization of return constrained on equations from (6) to (10).
+So, the optimization converted to a convex optimization problem with a linear performance function and piece-wise linear convex constraint given by maximization of return constrained on equations from (6) to (10).

 ### CDaR: